jrmeier/fast-trade/README.md

 ## Motivations

 Strategies are cheap.
 This is the main motivation behind fast-trade.
-Since a strategy is just a JSON object, strategies can be created, stored, modified, versioned, and re-run easily.
-Ideally, a strategy could be generated and tested quickly; fast-trade is just the library to handle that.
+Since a backtest is just a JSON object, strategies can be created, stored, modified, versioned, and re-run easily.
+Ideally, a backtest could be generated and tested quickly; fast-trade is just the library to handle that.
 Fast Trade is also useful for quickly analyzing chart (`ohlc`) data.

 ## Indicators